 EDUCATION & EXPERIENCE (REQUIRED):

-Bachelor's degree or a combination of education and relevant experience.
+Bachelor's degree or combination of education and relevant experience

-Experience in a quantitative discipline such as statistics or engineering.
+Experience in a quantitative discipline such as statistics or computer science

 KNOWLEDGE, SKILLS AND ABILITIES (REQUIRED):